On detached potential flow and the d'Alembert's paradox (September-2022)

 An alternate PFT could be explained through some potential numerical method, for example, based on the vortex lattice method (VLM), which has demonstrated that theoretical aspects behind a new hypothetical PFT remain the same as the original (most probably due to the principle of superposition), but only incorporate additional assumptions for detaching the flow [1].

-By the way, why does a Stokes 'flow' (Re→0) have the same streamline pattern as an "ideal" one (nu=0, hence Re→∞) described by the current interpretation of the Potential Flow Theory?
+By the way, why does a Stokes 'flow' (Re→0) have the same streamlined pattern as an "ideal" one (nu=0, hence Re→∞) described by the current interpretation of the Potential Flow Theory?

-This text was originally written in September, 2022 on the Researchgate.net portal, but it has been adapted for this format.
+This text was originally written in September 2022 on the Researchgate.net portal but this has been adapted for this format.

 [1] Journal's articleThe Full Multi-wake Vortex Lattice Method: a detached flow model based on Potential Flow Theory | Advances in Aerodynamics | Full Text (springeropen.com)